 • upon a request for classification advice made by the relevant compiler area(s)

 The first case is a clear part of the ESCC's role in classifying units.
-The second case is necessary to ensure consistent classification of taxes or levies and is important due to reporting requirements and wider impacts.
+The second case is necessary to ensure consistent classification of taxes or levies and is important because of reporting requirements and wider impacts.
 In the final case, it is necessary for there to be an escalation point for transaction classifications in cases where the compiler is unable to classify the transaction itself (for example, because the transaction is complex and does not fit any ESA 2010 category well); as this is a question of “what type of transaction is this?” (rather than how should it be measured or estimated) it is most appropriate for the ESCC to perform this function.

 3. Responsibilities of the ESCC